Feyerabend/vm/ps/APPLE.md

 ### Historical Context

-- **PostScript to PDF Transition**: While PostScript was integral to the early days of desktop publishing and printing, PDF emerged as a more versatile and portable format for document exchange and display.
-Adobe developed its implementation of PDF to extend the capabilities of PostScript, making it better suited for a range of devices and platforms, including *on-screen viewing*.
-In fact PDF wasn't an immediate success at all when it lauched in the early 90s.
-The success it has today took a long time to arrive at.
+The transition from PostScript to PDF marked a significant evolution in document formats.
+PostScript played a crucial role in the early stages of desktop publishing and printing.
+However, PDF emerged as a more versatile and portable format for document exchange and display.
+Adobe developed PDF to expand upon the capabilities of PostScript, adapting it to a broader range of devices and platforms, including on-screen viewing.
+Initially, PDF faced challenges and did not achieve immediate success upon its launch in the early 1990s.
+It took considerable time for PDF to gain widespread acceptance and recognition.

-- **PDF as a Universal Format**: As PDF became the de facto standard for *document exchange*, its use in on-screen rendering became more prevalent.
-Apple's adoption of PDF for its rendering engine in *macOS* leveraged the strengths of PDF, providing a unified approach to rendering that worked equally well for on-screen display, printing, and document exchange.
+As PDF became the dominant format for document exchange, its usage expanded significantly in on-screen rendering.
+Apple’s adoption of PDF for its rendering engine in macOS highlighted PDF’s strengths, providing a unified approach to rendering that served equally well for on-screen display, printing, and document exchange.

 ### PDF in Apple's GUI